JackVanta/VantaSDK/README.md

 The builder is optional and does not affect SDK usage.

-📦 Project Status
+Project Status

-🟢 Public Beta
+Public Beta

 APIs and features may evolve as the protocol matures.

-🛣️ Roadmap
+Roadmap

 Expanded framework adapters

-Streaming & metered payments
+Streaming and metered payments

 Advanced receipt verification